-With respect to monitoring the standards majority of the respondents opined International Labour Organisation with 37(31.62%) followed by any international organization 31(26.49%) and International Organization for Standardization with 29(24.78%) ,any Indian organization with 26(22.22%) and World Trade Organisation with 18(15.38%) amongst others are United Nations Cooperation for trade and industries (UNCTAD),Bureau of Indian Standards with 15(12.82%),Indian govt min of comm. & ind with 14(11.96%)and others viz.
-UNEP, UNIDO etc. It can be concluded ISO (International Organization for Standardization and BIS (Beareau of Indian Standards) have been responded by majority companies as agency to draw the CSR standards and ILO (International Laobur Organization) ISO and other International organizations as agencies to monitor the standards, have Thus a clear difference was observed between the agencies suggested for drawing the standards and those for monitoring the standards.
+With respect to monitoring the standards majority of the respondents opined International Labour Organisation with 37(31.62%) followed by any international organization 31(26.49%) and International Organization for Standardization with 29(24.78%) ,any Indian organization with 26(22.22%) and World Trade Organisation with 18(15.38%) amongst others are United Nations Cooperation for trade and industries (UNCTAD),Bureau of Indian Standards with 15(12.82%),Indian govt min of comm. & ind with 14(11.96%) and others viz.
+UNEP, UNIDO etc.

+It can be concluded ISO (International Organization for Standardization and BIS (Beareau of Indian Standards) have been responded by majority companies as agency to draw the CSR standards and ILO (International Laobur Organization) ISO and other International organizations as agencies to monitor the standards, have Thus a clear difference was observed between the agencies suggested for drawing the standards and those for monitoring the standards.

-23. Opinion on Key Developments for growing importance to CSR
+25. Opinion on Key Developments for growing importance to CSR

 With reference to the extent to which the various key developments can be attributed for growing importance to CSR by corporate it is found that majority of the respondents opined Global market and LPG scenario have been given rank one and rank two by majority of the respondents with 64(54.70%) and 22(18.80%), expectations of public and various stakeholders has been given rank two and rank three with 29(24.79%) and 23(19.66%), engagement of corporate with different stakeholders has been given rank three by majority with 31(26.50%), proliferation of codes have been given rank four by majority 30(25.64%) followed by rank with 25(21.37%), expansion of corporate accountability throughout the value chain has been given rank two with 45(38.46%),followed by rank one with 18(15.38%), however in all global market pressures and LPG scenario have been given the highest rank.

 It can be concluded that Global market pressures and LPG scenario are key developments attributed to CSR followed by public and various stakeholder expectations.

-24. Rating on Bottom Line Benefits of Socially Responsible Company
+26. Rating on Bottom Line Benefits of Socially Responsible Company

-With reference to the ratings of respondents on the bottom line benefits of CSR in company it is found that majority have opined increased productivity and increased ability to attract customers with 59(50.43%)responding to a great extent in both the categories & 19(16.24%) and 15(12.82%) in the moderate extent category respectively followed by enhanced brand image with 56(47.86%)to a great extent and almost 31(26.50%) to a moderate extent, reduced regulatory oversights with 50(42.74%) and 19(16.24%) to a moderate extent and increased customer sales with 48(41.03%) in the great extent category and 28(23.93%) in the moderate extent category followed by improved financial performance with 39(33.33%) to a great extent category and 28(23.93%) in the moderate extent category and 28(23.93%) in the moderate extent category and 28(23.93%) in the great extent category and 28(23.93%) in the moderate extent category varied from 11(9.40%) as minimum to 19(16.24%) as maximum, the responses in to some extent category varied from 11(9.40%) as minimum to 19(16.24%) as maximum, the responses in the not at all and no response category.
+With reference to the ratings of respondents on the bottom line benefits of CSR in company it is found that majority have opined increased productivity and increased ability to attract customers with 59(50.43%)responding to a great extent in both the categories & 19(16.24%) and 15(12.82%) in the moderate extent category respectively followed by enhanced brand image with 56(47.86%)to a great extent and almost 31(26.50%) to a moderate extent, reduced regulatory oversights with 50(42.74%) and 19(16.24%) to a moderate extent and increased customer sales with 48(41.03%)in the great extent category and 28(23.93%) in the moderate extent category followed by improved financial performance with 39(33.33%) to a great extent category and 28(23.93%)in the moderate extent category, reduced operating cost with 33(28.21%) and 29(24.79%) and access to capital with 32(27.35%)&(16.24%) in the great and moderate extent respectively.
+The responses in to some extent category varied from 11(9.40%) as minimum to 19(16.24%) as maximum, the responses in the not at all and no response category.

 It can concluded that majority of the companies rated increased productivity and increased ability to attract customers as bottom line benefits of socially responsible company followed by enhanced brand image and reputation

-25. Focus of the Company w.r.t.
+27. Focus of the Company w.r.t.
 Internal & External Dimensions of CSR

-25.1 Internal Dimension
+Internal Dimension